 Elephant Parade statues never go unnoticed by the wider public and media.
 Created by artists and celebrities, each Elephant Parade statue is a unique art piece.
 At the end of the exhibition, a number of statues are auctioned for the benefit of elephant welfare and conservation programs.

 We believe that a business can contribute to creating a happier world.
 20% of Elephant Parade net profits are donated to elephant welfare and conservation projects worldwide.
-We pledge to donate a minimum of € 50,000 per year to Elephant Family, our official conservation partner (a registered NGO) and a minimum of € 25,000 per year to Friends of the Asian Elephant (home of Mosha).
+We pledge to donate a minimum of € 25,000 per year to Elephant Family, our official conservation partner (a registered NGO) and a minimum of € 25,000 per year to Friends of the Asian Elephant (home of Mosha).